Al-Nibras/NibrasOS/README.md

 - VHD (if running under VM)

-feel free to contribute (please refer to 'TO BEs’ in README.md)
+feel free to contribute (please refer to 'TO BEs’)

 TO BE FIXED:
 * Process VAS creation